 Effective teaching of handwriting can only be achieved through modelling.
 It should be modelled by the teacher then supervised.
 Teachers must demonstrate letter formation and joins regularly and children must practice by carefully copying and repeating.
 It is important to observe children writing to ensure they are forming letters correctly.
 It is better to have a few letters formed correctly rather than a line of incorrectly formed letters where the child is practising incorrect formation.
-Children can practise letter formation on mini-whiteboards but this does not give children the 'feedback' for the correct pressure when using a pencil and paper therefore, paper, handwriting sheets and handwriting books should also be used.
+Children the 'feedback' for the correct pressure when using a pencil and paper therefore, paper, handwriting sheets and handwriting books should also be used.